 The small towns and charming villages that surround Berlin give you an alternative to the dense housing of Germany’s capital city.
 If you’re looking for more space, perhaps a garden, a spare room for visitors, or a place for your growing family to enjoy, read below about where to stay in Berlin’s outer neighborhoods.
 Before signing a contact, however, make sure you understand renting conditions and tenants’ rights; read even more about renting in Berlin.

-Where to live near Berlin: Great for nightlife and culture
+Where to live in Berlin’s suburbs: Great for nightlife and culture

 Potsdam neighborhood at a glance: